kmiermans/mayavi_tubeplot/README.md

 This class makes a pretty 3d visualization of a polymer using Mayavi2 (Mayavi2 is a free, open-source 3d plotting package based on VTK)
 This class was e.g. used in Miermans&Broedersz, 2018 (in preparation).

+## Terms of use
+You're free to use this script, but please cite it for use in published works as C.A.Miermans, mayavi_tubeplot, (2018), GitHub repository, https://github.com/kmiermans/mayavi_tubeplot.

 ## Usage
 Usage is very simple.
 After you've loaded the necessary modules, simply use, as an example:
 ```